kaulnekxealnder/kaulnekxealnder.github.io/_posts/2018-01-22-Getting_Financials.md

 stock_change = stocks.apply(lambda x: np.log(x) - np.log(x.shift(1))) # shift moves dates back by 1.
 df = df[(df['date'] > "2015-12-31") & (df['date'] <= "2018-01-25")]
 ```
-To illustrate the types of information you can access with the `pandas_datareader`.
  I was looking for lognormal returns so the stock_change applied a lambda function to my dataframe to get my returns in the desired format.
 The df simply ensures that I am looking at my data in the desired time frame.
 ```python
 print(dir(data), end=' ')
 ```
-*returns*
+To illustrate the types of information you can access with the `pandas_datareader` see below for what the `dir` call returns.

 `['DataReader', 'EdgarIndexReader', 'EnigmaReader', 'EurostatReader', 'FamaFrenchReader', 'FredReader', 'GoogleDailyReader', 'GoogleOptions', 'GoogleQuotesReader', 'OECDReader', 'Options', 'QuandlReader', 'YahooActionReader', 'YahooDailyReader', 'YahooDivReader', 'YahooOptions', 'YahooQuotesReader', '__builtins__', '__cached__', '__doc__', '__file__', '__loader__', '__name__', '__package__', '__spec__', 'get_components_yahoo', 'get_data_enigma', 'get_data_famafrench', 'get_data_fred', 'get_data_google', 'get_data_quandl', 'get_data_yahoo', 'get_data_yahoo_actions', 'get_nasdaq_symbols', 'get_quote_google', 'get_quote_yahoo', 'warnings'] `

+Ultimately, I like the versatility that pandas data_reader gives you access to.
+There are plenty of things I haven't yet explored, but I am excited to use this resource again in the future.

 # Quandl
 Next lets take a look at Quandl.
 Ultimately, I found their API to be very useful in getting my desired data in an easy to use format.
 From a high level, I was getting adjusted information and all of the other usefull stuff in a single call.